sleak-lbl/weekly-emails/weekly-email-20171113.md

 One week from today, on Monday November 20, the Jupyter notebook service that runs on Cori will be migrated to new infrastructure.
 The URL will not change (jupyter-dev.nersc.gov) but the service will be upgraded to a new JupyterHub version.
 New notebooks spawned by the Hub will have Python kernels derived from the Python 2.7-anaconda-4.4 and 3.6-anaconda-4.4 modules on Cori.
 In addition, an R kernel has been added, leveraging the Anaconda r-essentials package.

-A similar migration and upgrade for jupyter.nersc.gov (AKA ipython.nersc.gov) is planned for a few weeks later.
+A similar migration and upgrade for <http://jupyter.nersc.gov> (AKA <http://ipython.nersc.gov>) is planned for a few weeks later.
 Users will be advised at least one week in advance.
 Early user tests so far indicate that this migration and upgrade process is not disruptive to user's existing notebooks.

 ## Platform for Advanced Scientific Computing (PASC18) Inviting Submissions <a name="pasc18"/> ##